carpentries/carpentries.org-archive/README.md

 ...
 ~~~

-rather than running all the authors' names together in one long string.
+rather than running all the author's names together in one long string.

 <a name="page"></a>
 To **create a new page**,